hazelcast/hazelcast-jet/site/docs/design-docs/018-kinesis-connectors.md

 Amazon Kinesis Data Streams enforces quite a few quotas and limits, which our sources and sinks need to comply with:

-* A single shard can ingest up to 1 MB of data per second (including partition keys) or 1,000 records per second for writes.
+* A single shard can ingest up to 1 MiB of data per second (including partition keys) or 1,000 records per second for writes.
-* The maximum size of the data payload of a record is 1 MB.
+* The maximum size of the data payload of a record is 1 MiB.
 * The
   [GetRecords](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_GetRecords.html)
-  operation can retrieve up to 10 MB of data per call from a single shard and up to 10,000 records per call.
+  operation can retrieve up to 10 MiB of data per call from a single shard and up to 10,000 records per call.
 * Each shard can support up to 5 GetRecords operations per second.
-* Each shard can support up to a maximum total data read rate of 2 MB per second.
+* Each shard can support up to a maximum total data read rate of 2 MiB per second.
 * The
   [ListShards](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_ListShards.html)